 Colt owns the rights to “AR15” and “AR-15,” so most other manufacturers have slightly different names, but the general public still refers to the general pattern as AR-15’s.

 Now, one big question coming up…

-It eliminates a lot of possible headaches by having a solid warranty behind your gun.
-Plus, if you’re just starting off, you probably don’t know what you like/want, so I recommend just just going with a standard configuration.
+Buying complete eliminates a lot of possible headaches by having a solid warranty behind your gun.
+Plus, if you’re just starting off, you probably don’t know what you like/want, so I recommend just going with a standard configuration.

 A factory gun doesn’t cost that much more than building your own (and nowadays it’s likely less), and you’ll get a much better resale value if you ever decide to part ways (or upgrade).